underscoreio/underscoreio/src/html/_drafts/liftrx.md

 ### Overview

 [LiftWeb](http://liftweb.net) makes building dynamic, comet and ajax websites extremely easy.
 [RxScala](http://reactivex.io/rxscala/) is a Scala adapter for RxJava, "a library for composing asynchronous and event-based programs using observable sequences for the Java VM".
 This blog describes how we combined Lift and RxScala for event-based UI components using observable sequences.
+Have a look at [RxLift](https://github.com/channingwalton/rxlift) for a working example.

 (If you would like an introduction to Rx please refer to [ReactiveX](http://reactivex.io), and to [Exploring Lift](http://exploring.liftweb.net/master/index.html) to learn about LiftWeb).